aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/data/add-and-retrieve-data/_index.md

 |CellValueType_IsUnknown|Specifies that cell value is unknown.|
 You can also use the above pre-defined cell value types to compare with the Type of the data present in each cell.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Data-AddAndRetrieveData-RetrievingDataFromCells.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Data-AddAndRetrieveData-RetrievingDataFromCells.cpp" >}}